 The terms of competition set by trade policy are important, but not the be all and end all.
 One problem with the trade protectionism argument is that it treats countries as homogenous units rather than hierarchical societies.
 There are many examples of men (and they are usually men) who have become fantastically wealthy through sugar while their fellow citizens have languished in poverty.
-Two of the richest people the world in fact built their business empires on the back of sugar trading enterprises: the Nigerian Aliko Dangote now worth an estimated $25 billion and the Malaysian Robert Kuok worth $12 billion.
+In fact, two of the richest people in the world built their business empires on the back of sugar trading enterprises: the Nigerian Aliko Dangote now worth an estimated $25 billion and the Malaysian Robert Kuok worth $12 billion.
 Others, like the billionaire Brazilian Rubens Ometto Silveria Mello, have found their fortunes as sugar industrialists.
 Inequality within countries must be considered alongside inequality between them.

-Another approach to the political of sugar has addressed its adverse health effects, framed as an issue of consumer sovereignty.
+Another approach to the political economy of sugar has addressed its adverse health effects, framed as an issue of consumer sovereignty.
 In the firing line here are the Western-based multinationals re-selling sugar in processed foods and drinks.
 They have been attacked for purposefully misleading the public into dangerous eating habits, first, by marketing foods high in sugar, salt and fat, and second, by lobbying governments to water down dietary guidelines and labelling regulations.
 They include Coca-Cola, Hershey’s, Kellogg’s, Mars, Mondelez, Nestlé, PepsiCo and Unilever.
 Together these companies made over $50 billion profit in 2013; a handsome return for their managers and shareholders (one of whom is the Bill and Melinda Gates Foundation, whose major portfolio investment in the food and drink industry is surely in tension with its philanthropic donations to promote improved global health).

 One limitation of this approach is that it has tended to ignore the cultural politics which have challenged the power of corporations to define social norms around food.
-These include those lifestyle trends that have opposed sugar consumption often in explicitly feminised ways, as seen in clean eating or No Sugar diets, or else from attempts to subvert the commodity fetish by satirising branded adverts.
+These include those lifestyle trends that have opposed sugar consumption, often in explicitly feminised ways as seen in clean eating or No Sugar diets, or else from attempts to subvert the commodity fetish by satirising branded adverts.
 A second limitation to the corporate manipulation account is that it has been divorced from issues of production.
 Food and drink manufacturers are drawn to sugar not just because it helps them sell more products, but also because government policy has ensured that standardised and high-grade quantities are constantly available.
 In this respect, it is the perfect ‘factory food’ ingredient.

 My preferred approach is to ask how social relations are reproduced through sugar, and to frame this as a study of capitalism.
-Since the 1990s this have been entrenched on a global scale.
-The North American Free Trade Agreement and the formation of the World Trade Organisation have undermined national farm policy, while the industrialisation of China and marketsation of food provisioning across the Global South has underpinned a seismic nutrition transition.
+Since the 1990s this has been entrenched on a global scale.
+The North American Free Trade Agreement (NAFTA) and the formation of the World Trade Organisation have undermined national farm policy, while the industrialisation of China and marketisation of food provisioning across the Global South has underpinned a seismic nutrition transition.
 Through these changes and more, the reach and use of sugar has been transformed.
 As such, a critical analysis of capitalism is necessary – not for advocating Communist revolution of the food system, though what that would mean is certainly intriguing (“Eaters of the world, unite.
 You have nothing to lose but your fast-food chains!”) – but to appreciate why this system has led to social inequality and political crisis.